Solar power on a boat: easy, right?

 Solar Panel ratings are commonly stated in watts, for example, 200W.
 To calculate the energy the solar panel can supply the battery with, we simply divide the 200W by the solar panel’s voltage.
 For example, 200W / 18V = 11.1A (remember our previous triangle).

-It’s important to note that solar panels are often advertised as 12 volts, which is a common misconception.
-The voltage is actually derived from the panel’s spec sheet and is usually denoted as ‘Max Power Voltage.’
-The 12-volt label simply means that they can be used in a 12-volt system with the appropriate solar controller.
+It’s important to note that solar panels are often advertised as 12 volts, a common misconception.
+The voltage is derived from the panel’s spec sheet and is usually denoted as ‘Max Power Voltage.’
+The 12-volt label means they can be used in a 12-volt system with the appropriate solar controller.

 So how many watts do I need?